Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 • Being a Psychologist

-• Students will learn the basic skills needed to study psychology, including academic skills, personal development, and research studies.
-During the program, they will expand their academic and psychological knowledge, through a series of research projects and practical applications that are necessary qualifications for their career as Psychologists.
+• Students will learn the essential skills needed to study psychology at degree level including academic skills, personal development and research studies.
+They will broaden your academic and psychological literacy via a series of research projects and practicals supported by personal tutors.

 • Genes to Mind

-• Students will explore genetics and evolution, as well as key areas of biological psychology, cognitive psychology, and individual differences on various topics such as addiction, altruism, and sexuality.
+• Students will consider the relationship between biology and the human mind.
+They will examine how DNA ultimately gives rise to thinking, conscious and complex human beings.
+They will explore genetics and evolution, as well as the core areas of biological psychology, cognitive psychology and individual differences across topics as diverse as addiction, altruism, and sexuality.

 • Mind to World

-• Students will study the way people communicate with each other and function in the social world.
-They will explore key areas of developmental psychology, cognitive psychology and social psychology in relation to topics such as perception, language, interpersonal relationships, emotion, autism and psychopathy.
+• Students will learn the story of how single units of personhood (or ‘minds’) interact with one another and come together to create societies.
+Focus on the way in which humans communicate with each other and operate in their social world.
+They will explore the core areas of developmental psychology, cognitive psychology and social psychology across topics such as perception, language, interpersonal relationships, emotion, autism, and psychopathy.

 • Introduction to Mental Health

-• Students will examine biological, cognitive, and social models of mental illness and mental health and will be able to analyse behaviors that pose a risk to physical and mental health, such as alcohol and drug use, poor nutrition, and lack of physical activity.
-Public health approaches to mental health will be discussed, taking into account social networks, social inequality and happiness.
+• Students will examine biological, cognitive, and social models of mental illness and mental health.
+They will consider a number of mental health problems including mood disorders (such as depression and anxiety), psychotic disorders (such as schizophrenia), eating disorders, and personality disorders.
+They will analyse behaviours that pose a risk to physical and mental health, including alcohol and drug use, poor diet, and a lack of physical activity.
+They will discuss public health approaches to mental health and wellbeing and how they can aim to improve the mental health of the general population and/or lower risk of mental illness, by considering social networks, social inequality, and happiness.

 • Psychology in the Media

-• Students will explore common misconceptions about psychology and the role of media in such misconceptions.
-They will examine how the media influence people's behavior and how psychological theories are applied, so they can better understand the phenomenon of fake news and false news.
+• Students will address common misconceptions about psychology and the role of the media in these misconceptions.
+They will examine how the media influences the behaviour of individuals, and the application of psychological theories to understanding why people believe false and sensational claims.

 2nd Year